Quantisation and its breakdown in a Hubbard-Thouless pump

-The Rice-Mele parameters in Eq.~\ref{eqn:RM} are calculated via the basis of maximally localised Wannier states, spanning the space of solutions to the single particle Hamiltonian~\ref{eqn:potential}.
-Overlap integrals between these Wannier states yield the relevant tight-binding tunneling elements, on-site energies, as well as interactions $U$.
+The Rice-Mele parameters in Eq.~\ref{eqn:RM} are calculated via the basis of maximally localised Wannier states, spanning the space of solutions to the single particle Hamiltonian with potential Eq.~\ref{eqn:potential}.
+Overlap integrals between these Wannier states yield the relevant tight-binding tunnelling elements, on-site energies, as well as interactions $U$.
 The values of $\Delta$, $\delta$, and $t$ are plotted in Fig.~\ref{fig:lattice_setup}c as function of $\varphi \in [0, 2\pi]$.
+Typical parameters are $\Delta_0 \simeq 3.0t$, $\delta_0 \simeq 1.5t$, leading to small variations of the single-particle band gap between $1.8\,\Delta_0$ and $2.0\,\Delta_0$ over one period.
 Sinusoidal fits to this data simplify the theoretical description; the resulting fit parameters are listed in Table~\ref{tbl:rm_params}.
-Due to the strong confinement along $y$ and $z$ the tunnelings along those directions $t_\text{Y,Z}$ are below \SI{30}{Hz} over the whole pump cycle.
-The onsite interaction $U$ is given by \SI{980}{Hz} for a reference scattering length of 100 Bohr radii, which varies by about $1 \%$ over the pump cycle, and the interaction between neighbouring sites is always below \SI{15}{Hz}.
+Due to the strong confinement along $y$ and $z$ the tunnellings along those directions $t_\text{Y,Z}$ are below \SI{20}{Hz} over the whole pump cycle.
+The onsite interaction $U$ is given by \SI{995}{Hz} for a reference scattering length of 100 Bohr radii, which varies by about $3 \%$ over the pump cycle, and the interaction between neighbouring sites is always below \SI{50}{Hz}.